-- The Board of Directors is ultimately responsibility for determining the level of risk to be taken by the supervised financial institution (SFI).
-The Board should therefore be responsible for: the approval of the overall business strategies and significant policies of the organization and ensuring that senior management are fully capable of managing the activities that the bank.
-To fulfil this mandate, the board members should have an indepth understanding of the risks significant to the bank.
-They should also ensure that the management has implemented an appropriate risk management framework. - The level of technical knowledge required of directors may vary depending on the circumstances at each institution.
+- ii.
+The level of technical knowledge required of directors may vary depending on the circumstances at each institution.
 The expectation, however, is for the Directors to take the necessary steps to develop an appropriate understanding of the risks inherent within the bank.
-They should also articulate the level of risk acceptable to their bank and take full responsibility for the implementation of the appropriate internal controls and procedures. - Senior management are responsible for the implementation of strategies in with the aim of limiting the associated risks.
+They should also articulate the level of risk acceptable to their bank and take full responsibility for the implementation of the appropriate internal controls and procedures. - iii.
+Senior management are responsible for the implementation of strategies in with the aim of limiting the associated risks.
 They should therefore possess appropriate knowledge of all major business lines to ensure that appropriate policies, controls and risk monitoring systems are in place.
 Senior management is also responsible for setting the tone in relation to the internal control environment and corporate culture.

-b.
-Adequate Policies, Procedures and Limits
+b) Adequate Policies, Procedures and Limits

-• The bank's risk management policies and procedures should be tailored to the bank's risk profile.
+The bank's risk management policies and procedures should be tailored to the bank's risk profile.
 The implemented policies and procedures should, in particular, provide detailed guidance for the implementation of broad business strategies and should include limits and controls aimed at managing the level of risk.
 The policies and procedures should capture all the material risks and should be reviewed on a regular basis to ensure that are up-to-date and fit-for-purpose.

-c.
-Adequate Risk Monitoring and Management Information Systems (MIS)
+c) Adequate Risk Monitoring and Management Information Systems (MIS)

-- The risk management framework should be supported by information systems that provide relevant and timely risk management and financial performance reports at various level of consolidation. - The sophistication of risk monitoring and MIS take into account the complexity and size of the bank.
+- The risk management framework should be supported by information systems that provide relevant and timely risk management and financial performance reports at various level of consolidation. - ii.
+The sophistication of risk monitoring and MIS take into account the complexity and size of the bank.
 The bank should, in particular, maintain a set of management and board reports to support risk-monitoring activities, and the comprehensiveness and appropriateness of these reports should be reviewed on a regular basis.